-Try being the operative word here, because, after 20 minutes of futile tossing and turning, I gave up.
-I knew I would have to go and see her for myself if I wanted to get any peace at all.
+“Try” being the operative word here, because, after 20 minutes of futile tossing and turning, I gave up.
+Motherhood and fish curry beckoned and I knew that I would have to go and see her for myself if I wanted to get any peace at all.
 So, I sat up in the dark and started feeling the rug with my feet for my slippers.
 To be quite honest, this wasn’t done out of consideration for my blissfully unaware, soundly asleep husband but purely out of a strong sense of self-preservation to avoid the conversation that would ensue if he were to know why I was awake, and where I was headed.
 I was clear, there was no way I was risking a lecture about the need for severe umbilical cords at the break of dawn no less!
 Thus, three and a half attempts later, I managed to match the right slipper with the right foot and sneak out of the room undetected, thankful for the cover provided by the humming of the air conditioner.

 At the foot of the stairs, I quickly realised it had been a total waste of effort playing blind man’s buff earlier because flip-flopping my way up the steps was not going to be conducive to conducting a silent mission.
-So, off came the slippers and I slowly climbed the stairs barefooted, telling myself that my motive for doing this was simply to get some sleep and not because I thought anything could possibly be wrong.
+So, off came the slippers and I slowly climbed the stairs barefoot, telling myself that my motive was simply to get some sleep and not because I thought anything could possibly be wrong.
 I mean, obviously a 23-year-old knows how to navigate a bony fish for crying out loud!
 With that thought, feeling more like a stalker than a mother, I quietly opened the bedroom door and peeped in.
 There my child was, all curled up and peacefully asleep, thankfully unaware of the shenanigans going on in her mother’s head.
 I slowly exhaled, feeling a sense of relief wash over me, unaware that I had been holding my breath all along.

 Photo by Micah Hallahan on Unsplash